 Why are you blogging?
 What are you doing on Twitter?
-For example, is it to: (a) increase brand awareness by growing your reach, (b) build customer loyalty by providing more support, or © increase sales by getting more people to purchase, more frequently.
+For example, is it to (a) increase brand awareness by growing your reach, (b) build customer loyalty by providing more support, or © increase sales by getting more people to purchase, more frequently.
 This will help shape your content and measure your progress.

 2. Pick which platform works for you

-There are myriad platforms – Tumblr, Pinterest, Foursquare, seemingly more appear everyday, to allow you to engage with your client base.
+There are myriad platforms – Tumblr, Pinterest, Foursquare, seemingly more appear every day, to allow you to engage with your client base.
 However, just because there are multiple options doesn’t mean you need to have a presence on all of them.
 It is better to spend time getting it right on Facebook, LinkedIn and Twitter – remember that each channel requires its own distinct messaging – than spreading your time and efforts too thin for too little return.

 3. Understand What Motivates Your Audience

-The reality is that your post will be just one of hundreds, if not thousands, that appear on the online feeds of your followers.
+The reality is that your post will be just one of the hundreds, if not thousands, that appear on the online feeds of your followers.
 Be succinct, relevant and useful.
 Think from your audience’s point of view and the benefit your products or services give them.

-4. Ask questions, share insights, tips and best practices
+4. Ask questions, share insights, tips, and best practices

-Numerous studies have shown that when a business asks questions in their updates, the percentage of responses go up.
+Numerous studies have shown that when a business asks questions in their updates, the percentage of responses goes up.
 Even when a business wants to share a tip or best practice, the engagement is higher when the update is posted as a question.
 The key to social media success is to keep the posts real, conversations authentic, content fresh, and the tone enthusiastic and – where appropriate – funny.